kunlei/klian-site-hugo/content/post/cplex/cplex-java-setup.md

 ---
-title: Setup and Run Cplex using Java
+title: Setup and Run CPLEX using Java
-authorbox: true
-date: 2019-04-03
+date: 2019-10-11
-sidebar: false
 draft: false
 mathjax: true
-categories:
-    - "Cplex"
-tags:
+tags: ["cplex", "java"]
-    - "cplex"
-    - "Java"
 ---

 I have been using IBM ILOG CPLEX for quite some years, both in my research back in graduate study towards my M.S. and Ph.D. degrees and in my industrial projects in the past some years.